JustinBeckwith/conference-proposals/semver-is-a-lie.md

-# Semver is a lie
+# Semver is a lie - the law of implicit interfaces

 ## Abstract

-- Semver provides us with a language we can use to communicate the changes we make in versions of our libraries and applications.
+Semver provides us with a language we can use to communicate the types of changes made in our software.
+While it's great for expressing the intent of the authors - it absolutely cannot be trusted!
+In this talk, we'll explore the concepts of semver, the ills of treating it as a panacea, and a few examples of ways you can protect yourself from unintended breaking changes.
-- It is a human process, therefore it is flawed
--

-## More info
-- Some developers look at semver as a panacea for solving dependency updates -